Carol Lynn Pearson

-Carol Lynn Wright Pearson (born December 1, 1939) is an American poet, author, screenwriter, and playwright.
-She frequently addresses the topics of LGBT acceptance and the role of Latter-day Saint women.
+Carol Lynn Wright Pearson (September 27, 1939 – July 29, 2026) was an American poet, author, screenwriter, and playwright.
+She frequently addressed the topics of LGBT acceptance and the role of Latter-day Saint women.

-Personal life
+Background

-A fourth-generation Latter-day Saint, Pearson was born in Salt Lake City to Lelland Rider Wright and Emeline Sirrine Wright.
+A fourth-generation member of the Church of Jesus Christ of Latter-day Saints (LDS Church), Pearson was born in Salt Lake City to Lelland Rider Wright and Emeline Sirrine Wright.
 They would settle in Provo, where Pearson attended Brigham Young High School.
 Her mother died of breast cancer when Carol Lynn was fifteen.
 Carol Lynn studied music and theater at Brigham Young University (BYU), where she won the award for Best Actress two years in a row.

-Pearson married actor, musician, and songwriter Gerald Neils Pearson (1942–1984), whom she had met in a college production of The Skin of Our Teeth, on September 9, 1966 in Salt Lake City, Utah.
+Pearson married actor, musician, and songwriter Gerald Neils Pearson (1942–1984), who she met in a college production of The Skin of Our Teeth, on September 9, 1966 in Salt Lake City, Utah.
 The two were devout Latter-day Saints who both descended from several generations of church members.
 They were married for 12 years and had four children together, settling in Provo, Utah.

-Gerald had told Pearson while they were engaged that he had participated in sexual relationships with men, but had left that phase of his life behind.
-Church authorities also assured the couple that marriage would turn Gerald into a heterosexual.
+While they were engaged, Gerald told Carol Lynn that he had participated in sexual relationships with men, but had left that phase of his life behind.
+LDS Church authorities also assured the couple that marriage would turn Gerald into a heterosexual.
 However, he eventually confronted his homosexuality and after a move to California prompted by his desire to explore this side of himself, they separated and were divorced in 1978.
 He returned to live with her and their children after being diagnosed with AIDS in 1984, and she cared for him until his death.
 Her book Goodbye, I Love You is about their life together.

-Since then, Pearson has become an unofficial spokesperson for acceptance of gay people by their Latter-day Saint families, as well as a stronger leadership role for women in the broader church community.
-Many of her works address these issues, and she speaks on these and related subjects around the country.
-She notes, "I love the Mormon community ... and I have a unique opportunity to build bridges."
+Following that, Pearson became an unofficial spokesperson for acceptance of gay people by their Latter-day Saint families, as well as a stronger leadership role for women in the broader LDS Church community.
+Many of her works addressed these issues, and she would speak on these and related subjects around the country.
+She shared, "I love the Mormon community ... and I have a unique opportunity to build bridges."

-Pearson's daughter Emily (b.
-1968) is an actress and writer who is the author of Dancing With Crazy (2011), a memoir of her life and family.
-Pearson's elder son John (b.
-1969) is a professional caricaturist and one of the original animators of The Simpsons; younger son Aaron Pearson (b.
-1971) is a rock musician.
+Pearson's daughter, Emily (born 1968), is an actress and writer who is the author of Dancing With Crazy (2011), a memoir of her life and family.
+Pearson's elder son, John (b.
+1969), is a professional caricaturist and one of the original animators of The Simpsons; younger son, Aaron (born 1971), is a rock musician.
 Her youngest child, Katharine Sirrine "Katy" Pearson Adams (1975–1999), died of a brain tumor at the age of 23.

-Pearson has four grandchildren.
-Pearson's former son-in-law, Steven Fales (b.
-1970) is an internationally acclaimed solo performance artist most noted for his Mormon Boy Trilogy (2018) that tells his coming-out story.
-He is the father of two of Pearson's four grandchildren.
+Pearson died on July 29, 2026, at the age of 86.